 Transfer the information into RHW as soon as available (including checking the "this is a paper application" box).
 Enter the application date that matches the signature dates on the paper application form when entering the application date in RHW;

-Keep a copy of the application in the paper case file after the data has been entered in RHW;
+Keep a copy of the application in the case file after the data has been entered in RHW;

-File the signed forms in the paper case file; and
+File the signed forms in the case file; and

 Mail or email the applicant copies with the applicant's signature from the RHW Application page.